PureWeen/maui-embedded-use-issues/README.md

 The `simple-android-embedded` directory contains the solution for running a native .NET Android application with embedded MAUI outside of the single project structure (better representing how we actually use it).

 This supports the same actions as 'simple-maui-embedded' but will show that trying to use a grouped list throws an exception in Android outside of the signle project structure.

+## Simple MAUI Core

+The `simple-maui-core` directory contains just a simple project to house all the MAUI pages, view models, etc. so they could be shared between the single project embedded example and the sepatate .NET Android example.
+This is in line with our real world use of a shared project for the MAUI code to be referenced by the individual Android and iOS projects.